jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 ### Power Armor to the People - Hellfire CC.esp
 **Description:** Adds Hellfire power armor (Creation Club) to enemies in the world

-**Dependencies:** Hellfire Power Armor (Creation Club), Power Armored Enemies feature
+**Dependencies:** Hellfire Power Armor (Creation Club), Power Armor to the People feature

 **Change List:**
 * Adds a Brotherhood of Steel Paladin combination to the Hellfire armor records
-* Injects a Hellfire power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a Hellfire power armor set for Legendary Gunners into Power Armor to the People
-* Injects a painted Hellfire power armor set for BoS Paladins into Power Armored Enemies Extended
+* Injects a painted Hellfire power armor set for BoS Paladins into Power Armor to the People
-* Injects Hellfire Power Armor (Creation Club) into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Hellfire Power Armor (Creation Club) into the legendary drop lists in Power Armor to the People

 **Compatibility:**
 * If a Some Assembly Required patch is made in the future, it will require a patch to carry forward the durability and armor rating changes